mofosyne/Holo-InternetofEnergy-MDBook/README.md

 ## Viewing

 * Current online html ebook is located at https://ioe-book.herokuapp.com/book/html/index.html
-* Current online epub ebook is located at https://ioe-book.herokuapp.com/book/epub/Internet%20of%20Energy%20Book.pdf
+* Current online epub ebook is located at https://ioe-book.herokuapp.com/book/epub/Internet%20of%20Energy%20Book.epub
 * Current online pdf ebook is located at https://ioe-book.herokuapp.com/book/pdf/Internet_of_Energy_Book.pdf

+## Makefile

+Makefile is included to make building the book easier for less technical users.
+You can still do all of this manually using instructions in this page.

+* Setting up the enviroment
+  - `make setup-win`
+  - `make setup-ubuntu`
+  - `make setup-osx`

+* `make` : Do all

+* `make clean` : Just clean

+* `make mdbook` : Make html and epub

+* `make pdf` : Make pdf

 ## Setting up